induktio/icpc-validator/Readme.md

 # ICPC Solution Validator

-Trying to check whether your ICPC, NCPC, NWERC, etc solutions work correctly on test input?
-This program runs your solution against all provided test inputs and reports on any discrepancies.
+Trying to check whether your ICPC, NCPC, NWERC, etc. solutions to past problems work correctly on test input?
+This program runs your solution against all provided test inputs, and reports on any discrepancies.

 Almost any solution language works; provided it is <code>./</code> shell-executable.

 Floating point numbers are compared up to an accuracy of 1e-6.

-### Requirements
+### Installation
-* Python 2.7
+    pip install --user git+https://github.com/induktio/icpc-validator.git#egg=solcheck

 ### Example
-* <code>./validate.py xyz.o [testdata directory]</code>
+* <code>solcheck.py [-t TESTDIR] xyz.o</code>

+If test input directory is not provided, it defaults to 'testdata'.

 The following directory hierarchy is assumed here:
 <pre><code>.
-|- validate.py
 |- xyz.o
 |- testdata/
    |- xyz/